Tag Archives: elderly

 Please bear with me as I put pen to paper (or fingers to keyboard) and attempt to express the stirrings of my heart.
 While difficult to write, write I must!

-On my last post, I wrote about me and my husband’s recent returned from a wonderful, much-needed vacation on a cruise with a couple of friends.
-Because neither one of us cared about adding the extra fee for internet usage, we opted out and enjoyed our getaway.
+In my last post, I wrote about my husband and my recent return from a wonderful, much-needed vacation on a cruise with a couple of friends.
+Because neither of us cared about adding the extra fee for internet usage, we opted out and enjoyed our getaway.
 As we neared the Port of Galveston upon our return, we were inundated with unexpected text messages and several missed calls.

 Shockingly, I learned that my 79-year-old stepmother–who had always been like a mother to me–was hospitalized and in ICU.
 My sister stayed with her rarely leaving her side, her “labor of love,” as she so well put it.
 After suffering from a bout of excruciating pain, my stepmother had to have emergency surgery due to a small bowel obstruction.

-A series of complications and alarming close calls left my family in panic, bombarding heaven with their prayers.
+A series of complications and alarming close calls left my family in panic, bombarding Heaven with their prayers.
 Three weeks later, thankfully, my stepmother was released from the hospital.
 She continues recuperating at home, working on gaining her strength and some weight back.

 My sister continues to care for her and our dad in Florida, and she is doing an extraordinary job, indeed a labor of love!

-Ironically enough, while we were on our cruise, our friend’s own dear 90-year old mother was admitted into hospice.
+Ironically enough, while we were on our cruise, our friend’s own dear 90-year-old mother was admitted into hospice.
 She had suffered a stroke, which soon led to another.
 The day we returned, our friend flew back to her hometown in Kentucky to be near her mother’s bedside.
 Needless to say, our hearts were heavy.

-With permission, I share the words written by my friend’s sister, regarding their mother:
+With permission, I share the words written by my friend’s sister regarding their mother:

+Mom isn’t doing too well; she has had another stroke.
 Hospice said it could be anytime she would be joining Dad.

-She can’t talk, eat, or drink or move.
+She can’t talk, eat, drink, or move.

-She is trapped in that old broken down body which seems such a horrible place to be!
+She is trapped in that old, broken-down body, which seems such a horrible place to be!I still love her so much.

 I can’t stand to see her in such a way.

-Part of me wants her to pass so she can escape that horrible prison;
+Part of me wants her to pass so she can escape that horrible prison.But to escape, she has to leave me physically.

-Mom has been gone for over 2 yrs mentally,
+Mom has been gone for over 2 years mentally,

 But her body has remained.